bethNugent/Week3/README.md

 Keycode Generator

 A welcome message should be displayed (in any form).
-The generator should wit for a key to be pressed.
+The generator should wait for a key to be pressed.
 Once the key has been pressed, te generator should report the .code, .key & .which values.
 Appropriate styling should be applied.